-Figure 3 shows the resulting trie.
-The lookup now starts from the second argument, then the constructor name, and finally the first argument.
+Figure 3 shows the resulting trie (which has been separated into different subtrees for the sake of clarity).
+For ./2, the lookup now starts from the second argument, then the constructor name, and finally the first argument.
 The main difference w.r.t. the previous indexing method is that the beginning node is another pre-indexed term.
 This may lead to more optimal memory layouts and need fewer lookup operations.
 Note that constructor names in the edges from initial nodes need to be prefixed with the name of the rtype.
 This is necessary to avoid ambiguities, since the initial node is no longer unique.

 Garbage Collection and Indexing Methods.
-Indexing structures require special treatment for garbage collection.
-In principle, it would not be necessary to keep in a trie nodes for terms that are no longer reachable (e.g., from the heap, WAM registers, or dynamic predicates), except for caching to speed-up node creation.
+Indexing structures require special treatment for garbage collection.6 In principle, it would not be necessary to keep in a trie nodes for terms that are no longer reachable (e.g., from the heap, WAM registers, or dynamic predicates), except for caching to speed-up node creation.
 Node removal may make use of lookup order.
 That is, if a key at a temporary level n corresponds to an atom that is no longer reachable, then all nodes above n can be safely discarded.